-Figure 4.
-Algorithm revises the model weights in the model node, $Mod[M_j]$, on observing j's action using MI as a measure of likelihood, and populates CPDs of the chance node, A_j , using the learned naive BN.
+Figure 4: Algorithm revises the model weights in the model node, $Mod[M_j]$, on observing j's action using MI as a measure of likelihood, and populates CPDs of the chance node, A_j , by propagating the learned naive BN.

-4 Performance Evaluation
+5 Performance Evaluation

-We evaluate the effectiveness of the algorithm outlined in Fig. 4 in the context of the repeated PG game and repeated one-shot negotiations as in [11] though simplified.
-As we mentioned previously, if the true model falls outside the model space $(m_j^ \notin M_j)$, Bayesian learning (BL) may be inadequate.
-A simple adaptation of BL (A-BL) would be to restart the BL process when the likelihoods become zero by assigning candidate models prior weights using the frequency with which the observed action has been predicted by the candidate models so far.
-Additionally, we utilize another information-theoretic measure, the KL-Divergence (KL), to assign the likelihood of a candidate model.
-Lower is the KL between distributions over A_j^n and A_j , larger is the likelihood of the corresponding model, m_j^n .
+We evaluate the effectiveness of the algorithm outlined in Fig. 4 in the context of the repeated public good game (Section 3.2) and repeated one-shot negotiations as in [12] though simplified.
+As we mentioned previously, if the true model falls outside the model space, Bayesian learning (BL) may be inadequate.
+Therefore, in addition to using BL for comparison, we also employ an adapted BL method (A-BL) that restarts the BL process when the likelihoods become zero by assigning candidate models prior weights using the frequency with which the actions are observed so far.
+Additionally, we also utilize the KL-Divergence (KL) to assign the likelihood of a candidate model.
+Lower is the KL between the distributions over A_i^n and A_j , larger is the likelihood of the corresponding model, m_i^n .